lokidokicoki/dnd-lite/rules.md

 See [Magic](#Magic) for spells 'n' that for how to cast a spell.

 ### Move

-Moving in combat allows you to get into or out of range.
+Moving in combat allows you to get into or out of range of your opponents.

 ### Use an item

-Like open a door, pull a lever etc
+Like open a door, pull a lever, read a jazz mag etc

 ### Dodge